SenseLogic/CODA/README.md

 *   Try to declare all local variables at the start of the method, to improve the algorithm readability.

-*   Group local variables of the same type, and sort the declarations by ascending types and names, so that the declaration of a variable can be located at a glance.
+*   Group local variables of the same type, and sort the declarations by ascending types (lowercase, then PascalCase, then UPPER_CASE) and variable names, so that the declaration of a variable can be located at a glance.

     ```cs
     int